October 1, 2014

 Dear Students, Faculty and Staff:

-In addition to crimes on campus including UNM Student Residential Facilities, the table shows crime statistics for Non-Campus Buildings or Property and Public Property, as defined by federal regulations specified in the accompanying table.
-The UNM Police Department requests crime statistics information from the Albuquerque, Rio Rancho and Bernalillo Police Departments for those areas and includes the numbers provided by these other agencies in our report.
-Finally, the table also shows statistics for violations of alcohol, drug and weapons laws that resulted in refer¬rals for disciplinary action by UNM Residence Life & Student Housing and the Dean of Students Office.
+We have also included statistics for three new Clery crime categories: Dating Violence, Domestic Violence and Stalking.
+In addition to crimes on campus (including UNM Student Residential Facilities), the table shows crime statistics for Non-Campus Buildings or Property and Public Property, as defined by federal regulations specified in the accompanying table.
+The UNM Police Department requests crime statistics information from the Albuquerque, Rio Rancho, Bernalillo, Santa Ana Pueblo, and Kirtland Air Force Base Police Departments for those areas and includes the numbers provided by these other agencies in our report.
+Finally, the table also shows statistics for violations of alcohol, drug and weapons laws that resulted in referrals for disciplinary action by UNM Residence Life and Student Housing and the Dean of Students Office.

-Along with crime stats, the complete report also includes information about crime prevention programs; ways to report criminal activity and campus policies on sexual assault; drug and alco¬hol; and weapons.
-Also, in accordance with the Higher Education Opportunity Act of 2008, the annual report details fire statistics and fire safety information for UNM Student Residential Facili¬ties as well as the university’s policy and procedures for resident students to provide a contact person in case a student is determined to be missing.
+Along with crime stats, the complete report also includes information about crime prevention programs, ways to report criminal activity and campus policies on sexual assault, drugs and alcohol, and weapons.
+Also, in accordance with the Higher Education Opportunity Act of 2008, the annual report details fire statistics and fire safety information for UNM Student Residential Facilities as well as the University’s policy and procedures for resident students to provide a contact person in case a student is determined to be missing.

 Very truly yours,